siam-biswas/Dynamikos/README.md

 # What is Dynamikos
-Its a very simple yet useful tool for iOS developers who soar an oath to always create UI/UX programmatically.
+Its a very simple yet useful tool for iOS developers who swore an oath to always create UI/UX programmatically.

 When you are writing your UI/UX codes , have you ever felt that your design only looks good in devices with large sized display but something missing in small or medium display ?